ingararntzen/timingdocs/docs/source/timeddata/dataset.rst

 ------------------------------------------------------------------------

-:ref:`dataset` manages a collection of cues, implements the :ref:`observablemap` and adds support for flexible and efficient cue modification and lookup, even for large volumes of cues.
+:ref:`dataset` manages a collection of cues, implements the :ref:`cuecollection` and adds support for flexible and efficient cue modification and lookup, even for large volumes of cues.
 :ref:`Cues <cue>` are simple Javascript objects: